kyleetqi/stockticker/README.md

 # Soldering and Installation
 * Test all components before soldering onto the PCB.
+* Verify that your cable can successfully plug into the USB-C port before soldering it into the board.
+See `Known Issues and Limitations` section.
 * Extract the ULN2003 IC from the driver board that comes with the motor and solder it directly onto the PCB before installing the motor.
 * Insulate the pins from the ULN2003 IC on the backside of the PCB and mount the motor to the back of the PCB using M3 hardware so that the shaft protrudes through the 10mm hole in the PCB towards the front.
 * Cut the motor wires to length and solder them onto the back of the PCB making sure to pay attention to which color corresponds to which hole.
 * Turn the PCB back over to the front and insulate the solder from the motor connections.
 Afterwards, solder on the OLED display.
 * Solder all other components.
 * Install the pointer onto the shaft of the motor.
-* Use M3 hardware and the four corner holes on the PCB to mount the device however you'd like.
+* Use M3 hardware and the four corner holes on the PCB to mount the device.

 # Operation
 * Plug and play.
 Use power supply that is rated at 5V and can supply at least 2A.
 A phone charging brick should be sufficient. **DO NOT USE MORE THAN ONE POWER SOURCE AT THE SAME TIME.**
 * Manually level the pointer to horizontal before powering the device since the motor does not have absolute positioning.
 The motor doesn’t remember its positioning between power ons.
 * If the ESP32 is unable to establish a connection to the internet or API, it will automatically enter demo mode and generate random data.

-# Known Limitations
-* Although finnhub.io claims to provide live stock information, the API response may not be up to date at all times.
-* Please contact me if you find any issues with the repository. :)